Francisc17/portfolio/README.md

 ### [Predicting Type 2 Diabetes through Machine Learning: Performance Analysis in Balanced and Imbalanced Data](https://link.springer.com/chapter/10.1007/978-3-030-86356-2_22)

-This study addresses the prediction of Type 2 diabetes using the "PIMA Indians Diabetes Data Set," which is imbalanced.
+This study addresses the prediction of Type 2 diabetes using the "PIMA Indians Diabetes database" which is imbalanced.
 Authors randomly select 268 cases from each class to create a balanced dataset.
 Four machine learning methods (Neural Network, k-nearest neighbors, Logistic Regression, and AdaBoost) are applied with 10-fold cross-validation.
-Neural Networks achieve 71.4% and 82.3% accuracy for the original and balanced datasets, respectively.
-Comparisons with other studies show promising results, with Neural Networks performing well in terms of AUC, F1-Score, Precision, Recall, and specificity when applied to balanced data.<br>
+Neural Networks achieve the best results for the original and balanced datasets.
+Comparisons with other studies show promising results, with Neural Networks performing well in all evaluation metrics when applied to balanced data.<br>

 **Presented at the International Symposium on Ubiquitous Networking on 11 December 2021.**

 ### [Oversampling Techniques for Diabetes Classification: A Comparative Study](https://ieeexplore.ieee.org/abstract/document/9657542)

+This study compares oversampling techniques and machine learning algorithms for diabetes prediction using the unbalanced "PIMA Indian Diabetes Database".
+It is the continuation of the previous work where it is now evaluated ten ML methods and six oversampling techniques.
+The authors recommend the SVM SMOTE and AdaBoost combination, as it yielded the best results across various metrics.

-Presented at the 2021 International Conference on e-Health and Bioengineering (EHB) on 31 December 2021.
+**Presented at the 2021 International Conference on e-Health and Bioengineering (EHB) on 31 December 2021.**
 ---

 ## Learning